 We developed our online chemistry education program with significant input from experts and educational leaders who serve on our Education Program Council.
-You’ll become an expert in all areas of study required to earn your Master of Arts in Science Education, Chemistry.
-The program requires a total of 33 competency units (CUs), our equivalent to the traditional credit hour.
-The M.A. in Science Education (Chemistry, 5-12) is nationally recognized by the National Science Teachers Association (NSTA).
+You’ll become an expert in all areas of study required to earn your Master of Arts in Science Education (Secondary Chemistry).
+The program requires a total of 34 competency units (CUs), our equivalent to the traditional credit hour.
+The M.A. in Science Education (Secondary Chemistry) is nationally recognized by the National Science Teachers Association (NSTA).

 Key Subject Areas

 General Science Content

 This program also includes a home science lab.
 The self-contained laboratory kit includes the lab manual, science equipment, specimens, supplies, and chemicals necessary to complete college lab experiments at home.

 Teacher Performance Assessment